oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

      // ... other JWT fields omitted for brevity ...
    }

-As you can see, the account JSON is nested under the ``account`` claim and can be retrieved by a single lookup of that claim.
+As you can see, the account JSON is reflected as a single ``account`` claim, and the entire account can be retrieved by a single lookup of that claim.
+This helps keep your account information 'clean' and separate from other JWT claims like ``iat``, ``iss``, ``aud``, etc.

+If you prefer, you can :ref:`change the claim name <forwarded account jwt valueclaim name>` or :ref:`not use a claim at all <forwarded account jwt valueclaim enabled>` via the respective nested ``name`` and ``enabled`` properties.

 .. tip::

-   For you JWT experts out there, you might want to know why we didn't show the account wrapped as the `JWT sub claim <https://tools.ietf.org/html/rfc7519#section-4.1.2>`_ .
-That is the RFC-standard claim that defines the target identity of the JWT, and the account is the identity we care about, right?
-So why didn't we just use the ``sub`` claim in the example?
+   For you JWT experts out there, you might want to know why we didn't represent the account with the `JWT sub claim <https://tools.ietf.org/html/rfc7519#section-4.1.2>`_ .
+The ``sub`` claim is the RFC-standard claim that defines the target identity of the JWT, and the account is the identity we care about, right?
+So why didn't we just use the default ``sub`` claim instead of ``account``?

    The reason is that the JWT RFC (`RFC 7519 <https://tools.ietf.org/html/rfc7519>`_) says that the value of the ``sub`` claim must be a ``StringOrURI`` data type value, as defined in